Sandsten/threejs-template/README.md

-# Base app template with Webpack
+# Base for threejs projects

-Use this as a starting point for web apps